Water Tank Heaters: A Comprehensive Buying Guide

 Get a High Efficiency Model

-If you have an old tank-type water heater, it’s recommended to replace it with a more energy-efficient model to save on utility bills in the long run.
+If you have an old tank-type water heater, consider replacing it with a more energy-efficient model.
+This upgrade can help you save on utility bills over time.

 Consider looking for condensing models like the Vertex from AO Smith or Polaris, which have higher efficiency.
 Also, consider getting a model that is solar-friendly to further reduce energy costs.